Nirmala-vijapur/M2-EmbSys/Project/README.md

 # Applications

-* Normally we use the regulator to change the speed of the fan.
-Here the room temperature changes the speed varies so that according to the temperature the fan rotates.
+* Temperature based Fan speed controller can be used to control the temperature of devices, rooms, electronic components etc. by monitoring the temperature.
-* The fan designed in this project, has the more scope to use in the Middle East countries.
-This product is more suitable for the hot regions.
+* The circuit can be used in CPU to reduce the heat.